linkedin/rest.li/src/guide_restli_client.md

 public RestClient(Client client, String uriPrefix, ContentType contentType, List<AcceptType> acceptTypes)
 ```

-However, this form of configuration has been DEPRECATED.
-Please use
-`RestliRequestOptions` instead to set such custom options.
-In cases
-where the caller has configured content type from multiple places,
+However, In cases where the caller has configured content type from
-RestClient will resolve request content type based on the following
+multiple places, RestClient will resolve request content type based
-precedence order:
+on the following precedence order:

 1. Request header.
 2. RestliRequestOptions.